Quark (dairy product): Relationship to other cheeses

+As a fresh cheese, quark is also somewhat similar to yogurt cheeses such as the South Asian chak(k)a, the Arabic labneh, and the Central Asian suzma or Persian kashk, but while these products are obtained by straining yogurt (milk fermented with thermophile bacteria), quark is made from soured milk fermented with mesophile bacteria.

 Production

 Quark is a member of the acid-set cheese group, whose coagulation mainly relies on the acidity produced by lactic acid bacteria feeding on the lactose.
 But moderate amounts of rennet have also been in use, both at the home consumption level and the industrial level.

 Manufacture of quark normally uses pasteurized skim milk as the main ingredient, but cream can be added later to adjust fat content.
 The lactic acid bacteria are introduced in the form of mesophilic Lactococcus starter cultures.
 In the dairy industry today, quark is mostly produced with a small quantity of rennet, added after the culture when the solution is still only slightly acidic (ph 6.1).
 The solution will then continue to acidify, allowed to reach an approximate pH of 4.6.
 At this point, the acidity causes the casein proteins in the milk to begin precipitating.